Preschool Program Philosophy

 LANGUAGE SKILLS: listening, recalling, interpreting, expressing ideas and complete thoughts; verbalizing feelings, storytelling, singing, memory skills

-The children choose among a variety of centers set up daily in the classroom: Fine Motor, Language, Listening, Puzzles, Block Building, Dramatic Play, Construction with Manipulatives, Sand/Water Play, Art/Creative Expression, Computer, Games, Collage, Books, Science/Discovery.
-It is through the use of Learning Centers that the children reinforce newly learned concepts and skills.
-As the children are involved in the centers, the teacher is in a position to observe the progress of each child, and to assess his/her needs.
-The teacher monitors, supervises, listens, and is available to meet the needs of the individual children in the classroom.
+The children choose among various centers set up daily in the classroom: fine motor, language, listening, puzzles, block building, dramatic play, construction with manipulatives, sand/water play, art/creative expression, games, collage, books, science, and discovery.
+Through the use of Learning Centers, the children reinforce newly learned concepts and skills.
+As the children are involved in the centers, the teacher is in a position to observe each child’s progress and assess their needs.
+The teacher monitors, supervise, listens, and is available to meet the needs of the individual children in the classroom.

 PHONICS PROGRAM (Introduced in the Threes classrooms)

-We use several resources, including “The Creative Curriculum”, utilizing big books, songs, rhymes, and games to promote phonemic awareness.
+We use several resources, including “The Creative Curriculum,” utilizing big books, songs, rhymes, and games to promote phonemic awareness.
 Phonemic awareness is the understanding that speech is composed of a series of individual sounds.
-As we introduce a new letter each week, children will match letters to sounds, work on formation of the letter, see that groups of letters become words, discover word families, sight words, rhyming words, use pictures as clues as they are reading.
+As we introduce a new letter each week, children will match letters to sounds, work on the formation of the letter, see that groups of letters become words, discover word families, sight words, rhyming words, use pictures as clues as they are reading.
 Punctuation and parts of a book are included in our reading discussions.
-Being excited about reading is a great avenue to learning to read.
-Once a teacher sees that some children are actually reading, she will use simple readers with those children on an individual basis, and send books home with the children to read with their parents.
+Being excited about reading is an excellent avenue to learning to read.
+Once a teacher sees that some children are reading, she will use simple readers with those children individually and send books home with the children to read with their parents.

 Preschool Daily Schedule

-*Schedules may vary a bit from class to class, but this gives an idea of the activities that take place during the day and when they take place.
+*Schedules may vary a bit from class to class, but this gives an idea of the activities during the day and when they take place.